jwijenbergh/FOD/doc/installation/v1.7/generic.md

     . /srv/venv/bin/activate

 ### Pip
-In order to install the required python packages for Flowspy you can use pip:
+In order to install the required python packages for FoD you can use pip:

     . /srv/venv/bin/activate
     cd /srv/flowspy